-Garages for each home are encouraged, either attached or detached, to accommodate at least two automobiles.
+Garages or carports for each home are encouraged, either attached or detached.
 If garage doors are used, it is highly desirable to screen them from common areas and roadways.
 When this is not possible due to topography or other site constraints, placing the garage doors further away from the street than the home façade allows the home to still be the main focal point from the street.
 Overhangs above the doors and significant architectural detailing can also mitigate the visual impact of the garage entrance.